 When healthcare providers upcode medical bills for Medicare (and Medicaid) patients, they defraud all taxpayers.
 This settlement signifies that the federal government is serious in its efforts to prevent upcoding and ensure that healthcare providers bill appropriately.

-If you have any questions regarding this case or suspect fraudulent activity and need assistance, contact the experienced insurance fraud attorneys at Parker, LLP Attorneys at Law today.
+If you have any questions regarding this case or suspect fraudulent activity and need assistance, contact the experienced insurance fraud attorneys at Parker, PLLC Attorneys at Law today.